FascodeNet/alterlinux/docs/README.md

 Name | Purpose
 --- | ---
-xfce | This is the default channel that uses Xfce4 for the desktop environment and adds various software. plasma | This is an edition with Plasma and Qt apps. arch | It has only a minimal GUI and installer, and after installation it has a minimal ArchLinux.
+xfce | This is the default channel that uses Xfce4 for the desktop environment and adds various software. plasma | This is an edition with Plasma and Qt apps.
+Currently in development and not stable. arch | It has only a minimal GUI and installer, and after installation it has a minimal ArchLinux.
 This is an ArchLinux installer.